Turbonilla argentina

-Turbonilla argentina is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.
+Turbonilla argentina is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyramids and their allies.

 It was formerly placed in the genus in Eulimella, but a study published in November 2011 in Zootaxa, concluded that it did not belong there.

 Description

 The shell grows to a length of 5.5 mm.

 Distribution

 This species occurs in the Atlantic Ocean off Uruguay and Argentina.